greenm01/ec4x/docs/ec4x_specs.md

 For every WEP increase, Production Cost (PC) per unit increases by 10%.

-Upgrades do not apply to pre-existing ships.
+Upgrades do not apply to preexisting ships.

 | Weapons Level | Min TL |
 |:-------------:|:------:|